Politics

 The KYP’s second focus is anti-war.
 Like a modern day Free Soil party, this fills my voter niche.
 You all can have your “our democracy” voting interests—I’ll settle for us bombing less people, and shuttling less of our billions in national wealth to other war-making nations.
 My vote for the Kentucky Party was a hopeful one for a future in which other anti-war citizens can have a group to represent us, to organize candidates, and to try and effect change from our current imperial death spiral.

 It will be a long haul.
 The Kentucky Party earned less than 1% of the vote in the Commonwealth last night.
 But I’ll take it.
 At least it’s honest.
 When it comes to my views on my country, I am most definitely a loser.
 A longtime loser.
 A recipient of multiple ass-whoopings kind of loser.
 Made fun of by progressives donkeys and conservative elephants loser.
 A New York Generals level of loser.
 It’s taxing.
-I stoop more, speak less about it to friends and family and acquaintances, and otherwise try to melt into my war-pocked landscape.
+I stoop more, speak less about it to friends and family and acquaintances, and otherwise try to melt into the landscape, like a deer in hunting season.

 But I have a dream that, one day, honest peaceniks like myself will be viewed as human enough to warrant political representation.
 And when that day comes, I hope to be standing alongside the longtime losers from the Kentucky Party.